splunk/public-o11y-docs/get-started/service-description.rst

 Unified identity
 ----------------------------------------------------

 When Splunk Cloud Platform customers purchase or start a trial of Splunk Observability Cloud, users can access both platforms using a single identity.
 A user's role-based access to Splunk Cloud Platform indexes carries over to Splunk Observability Cloud.
 Administrators can set up all users in a central location, Splunk Cloud Platform.
 Users can log into Splunk Observability Cloud with SSO using their Splunk Cloud Platform credentials.
+Users can examine logs from the Splunk Cloud Platform instance in Log Observer Connect upon provisioning with no additional setup.
 See :ref:`unified-id-unified-identity` for more information.